linux-china/dotenvx-rs/README.md

   a namespace profile, and you can use `.env.region1_dev`, `.env.region2_prod` files to manage different namespace environments.

-### How CLI to find private key?
+### How does CLI find a private key?

 The CLI looks for the private key in the following order:

-For example the private key name is `DOTENVX_PRIVATE_KEY_PROD`:
+For example, the private key name is `DOTENVX_PRIVATE_KEY_PROD`:

 - Find from `.env.keys` file in the current directory and parent directories recursively, and `$HOME/.env.keys` is checked as well.
 - Find from `DOTENVX_PRIVATE_KEY_PROD` environment variable

-If you want to use unified private key for different environments, and you can use following environment variables:
+If you want to use a unified private key for different environments, and you can use the following environment variables:

 - `DOTENVX_PRIVATE_KEY` for `.env` file and local development
 - `DOTENVX_PRIVATE_KEY_PROD` for `.env.prod` file and production
 - `DOTENVX_PRIVATE_KEY_TEST` for `.env.test` file and testing

-**Tips**: you can use `dotenvx init --stdout` to generate key pair.
+**Tips**: you can use `dotenvx init --stdout` to generate a key pair.

 ### How to manage private keys?